How to fix

 NSPOSIXErrorDomain error is a common protocol error message that appears on Safari browser.
 Receiving this error can be especially frustrating when you are browsing the web as it disables you from reaching your desired domains.
 Fortunately, there are a few reasons you may encounter this error and also a few ways how to fix it.

-As we have already mentioned, the NSPOSIXErrorDomain error occurs in Safari browser on MacOS[1] devices.
+As we have already mentioned, the NSPOSIXErrorDomain error occurs in Safari browser on MacOS[ref en-2] devices.
 In most cases, this message is only displayed on Safari while other browsers work perfectly.
 Many users report that this problem occurs after the system upgrade or the internet access gets limited on all browsers at the time.

 When this error occurs, you may see this or similar message on the screen: